 The buyer’s journey can be broken down into three broad categories:

-It starts with understanding the buyer persona.
+It starts with understanding the buyer's persona.
 It also starts with understanding what they look at next after Awareness.
-In the Consideration stage, usually they're starting to compare their different options that are out there.
+In the Consideration stage, usually, they're starting to compare the different options that are out there.
 They have a name for their problem, and they’re looking at different ways they can solve it.

 The Decision stage is where they're starting to look at specific companies and specific products.
-The problem is, for most companies that are new to doing this, they don't have a good digital media strategy, and they don't know much about content marketing or inbound marketing.
+The problem is, that most companies that are new to doing this, don't have a good digital media strategy, and they don't know much about content marketing or inbound marketing.